aztfmod/terraform-azurerm-caf/examples/compute/availability_set/101-availabilityset-with-proximity-placement-group/standalone/readme.md

 terraform plan \
   -var-file ../configuration.tfvars

-Note : Change the custom_data path in the configuration file, relative to the path currently you are in.
-It wil error out otherwise.

 ```

 To test this deployment in the example landingzone.
 Make sure the launchpad has been deployed first